Cognisen

 −21%

+Automation-prone coding posts.
 Hui et al., Organization Science

 9%

-The Numbers
+The numbers

-55,000 U.S. layoffs in 2025 cited AI — 12x more than two years prior.
+55,000 U.S. layoffs in 2025 cited AI.
+Twelve times more than two years prior.
 But of 1.2 million total job cuts, AI was cited in only 4.5%.

-Forrester (Jan 2026): Many companies announcing AI-related layoffs do not have mature AI applications ready to fill those roles.
+Forrester (January 2026).
+Many companies announcing AI-related layoffs do not have mature AI applications ready to fill those roles.

-Deutsche Bank: Coined "AI redundancy washing" — companies citing AI because it sends investor-friendly signals, masking weak demand or overhiring corrections.
+Deutsche Bank.
+Coined “AI redundancy washing”: companies citing AI because it sends investor-friendly signals, masking weak demand or overhiring corrections.

-New York State WARN data: Since employers were given the option to cite "technological innovation" in legally required layoff notices, zero of 160 companies — including Amazon and Goldman Sachs — checked the box.
+New York State WARN data.
+Since employers were given the option to cite “technological innovation” in legally required layoff notices, zero of 160 companies, including Amazon and Goldman Sachs, checked the box.

-The most visible case study: Klarna.
-After replacing 700 customer service agents with AI in 2023-2024 and publicly celebrating it, CEO Sebastian Siemiatkowski reversed course in mid-2025.
-The company is now rehiring human agents.
+The most visible case study is Klarna.
+After replacing 700 customer-service agents with AI and publicly celebrating it, the company reversed course in mid-2025 and is rehiring human agents.
 Orgvue and Forrester found that 55% of companies that rushed to replace workers with AI now regret it.
+The fear-confidence gap, between what employees believe is happening and what is empirically happening, is now itself an economic variable.

 $427B